qemu/qemu/docs/system/arm/nseries.rst

 Nokia N800 and N810 internet tablets (known also as RX-34 and RX-44 /
 48) emulation supports the following elements:

--  Texas Instruments OMAP2420 System-on-chip (ARM 1136 core)
+-  Texas Instruments OMAP2420 System-on-chip (ARM1136 core)

 -  RAM and non-volatile OneNAND Flash memories